CiucurDaniel/ibm-uvt-proiect-colectiv-devops/1-introduction-to-containers-and-podman/README.md

 Containers make it easier for developers to develop an application in a container in their local environment and deploy that same container into production, minimizing risk and development overhead while also cutting down on the amount of deployment effort required of operations engineers.

+Containers help DevOps by enabling consistent and repeatable environments across development, testing, and production, which aligns development and operations teams by reducing configuration discrepancies and ensuring the application behaves the same way across all stages.
+This streamlines the CI/CD pipeline, accelerates deployment, and minimizes the risk of errors during transitions from development to production.

 ## Containers vs Virtual Machines